 We note here that for the example above, we ended by testing for $(3,2,1)$-freeness which is relatively easy.
-For a different configuration we might end by testing $B_1$ for a different $\nu \in \mathcal S_3$.
-However, testing $\nu$-freeness for any $\nu \in \mathcal{S}_3$ can be done using $O(\polylog n)$ queries by the algorithm of Newman et al.~\cite{NewmanRRS19}.
-Hence the same argument and complexity guarantee hold for any $2$-components configuration $\cC$, each being a single box, and for which $3$ legs of $\pi$ are contained in one box.
-We also note that an analog of Remark \ref{rem:r1} holds for this case too.
+For a different configuration or $\pi$, we might need to test $B_1$ for a different $\nu \in \mathcal S_3$, but this can be done for any $\nu \in \mathcal{S}_3$ using $O(\polylog n)$ queries~\cite{NewmanRRS19}.
+Hence the same argument and complexity guarantee hold for any $2$-component configuration $\cC$ as above.

-{\bf Case 4: } There is a more complicated situation that arises when $|M_2| \geq \eps' n/3$, and the corresponding configurations of the $\pi$-appearances in $M_2$ are formed of two components $D,B$, with $D$ holding $3$ legs of $\pi$ in $2$ or $3$ boxes (rather than in one box as in Case 3).
-E.g., for $\pi=(4,2,1,3)$, and the configuration $\cC$ as illustrated in Figure~\ref{fig:1}(E), where $D$ is a $3$-boxed component holding the $(4,2,1)$ legs of $\pi$.
+\paragraph{Case 4:} A more complicated situation arises when $|M_2| \geq \eps' n/3$, and the corresponding configurations of the $\pi$-appearances in $M_2$ are formed of two components $D,B$, with $D$ holding $3$ legs of $\pi$ in $2$ or $3$ boxes (rather than in one box as in Case 3).
+E.g., $\pi=(4,2,1,3)$, and the configuration $\cC$ as illustrated in~\cref{fig:1}(E).